ddcreation/trading-manager/README.md

   - List of all existing crypto in binance with current price
 - Account
   - Show binance account parameters and trading manager user preferences
+- API Cron to launch jobs (open and close orders automatically in the future)

 To come in the future

+- Implement database
+- User management with login and preferences management
+- Connect with binance API for open/close positions
+- Automatically check tho opportunities and open positions and place orders / close
+- Implement new connectors (robinhood?)
 - More trading strategies
-- Connect with binance API for open/close positions
-- CRON management to automatically check tho opportunities and open positions
-- User management with login and preferences management
 - ... (_waiting for your ideas_)

 ## Status